 Scholarly Name: none

-The poet writes about the grief felt throughout Judea alongside with the celebrations of Hebrew freedom.
-The civil war left its mark
+The poet writes about the grief felt by many over their dead sons during the celebrations of Hebrew independence

 When: 140 BCE